cmorterud/cmorterud.github.io/_posts/2026-05-23-terasort-data-movement.markdown

 distributed sort that looks plausible on small input and fails when data is skewed.

-The project wrote output counts per locale along with the sorted key/value records.
-The validator could then check that the output contained the right number of records and that the global ordering was correct.
+The validator checked that the output contained the right number of records and that the global ordering was correct.

 The count check matters.
 A distributed sort can produce sorted output and still be wrong if it drops or duplicates records while moving data.